Skip Navigation

 2.1.2 - Federal GHG Emissions Regulation

 The federal government has also been focusing attention on regulations aimed at reducing GHG emissions such as carbon dioxide.
 The regulations are part of the federal government’s strategy to reach its target of achieving a 40% GHG emission reduction from 2005 levels by 2030.
+These include the Passenger Automobile and Light Truck Greenhouse Gas Emission Regulations, which apply to vehicles for 2011 to 2025 and subsequent model years, and are aligned with mandatory national standards of the U.S.

 The Clean Fuel Regulations, which came into force on June 21, 2022, require liquid fossil fuel primary suppliers to reduce the carbon intensity of the liquid fossil fuels they produce in, and import into, Canada from 2016 carbon intensity levels by 3.5 grams of CO2e/MJ in 2023, increasing by 1.5 gCO2e/MJ each year to 14 gCO2e/MJ in 2030.
 By 2030, this will result in a 15% decrease in carbon intensity compared to 2016 levels.
 A credit market established under the regulations allows suppliers to meet their annual reduction requirement via three main categories of credit-creating actions: (1) actions that reduce the carbon intensity of the fossil fuel throughout its lifecycle, (2) supplying low-carbon fuels, and (3) specified end-use fuel switching in transportation.
 Entities that are not producers and importers of fossil fuels may voluntarily participate in the market and generate credits through actions such as operating electric vehicle charging stations or supplying low-carbon fuels.
 The regulations also require that fossil fuel primary suppliers include an average renewable fuel content of 5% in gasoline and 2% for diesel fuel and heating distillate oil.
-Five provinces (Ontario, Manitoba, Saskatchewan, Alberta and British Columbia) also have similar (or more stringent) renewal fuel mandates.
-The Reduction of Carbon Dioxide Emissions from Coal-Fired Generation of Electricity Regulations impose registration, monitoring, and reporting requirements on all coal-fired generation units, as well as establishing emission standards.
+Five provinces (Ontario, Manitoba, Saskatchewan, Alberta and British Columbia) also have similar (or more stringent) renewable fuel mandates.
+The Reduction of Carbon Dioxide Emissions from Coal-Fired Generation of Electricity Regulations impose registration, monitoring and reporting requirements on all coal-fired generation units, as well as establish strict emission standards.

 2.2 - Provincial Air Emissions Regulation